Jax-Core/ValliStart/README.md

 #### Choosing a module preset

-If the pinned shortcuts module is not enabled by default for your ValliStart layout preset, follow the steps outlined below to resolve that.
+If your ValliStart layout preset does not have the pinned shortcuts module enabled by default, follow the steps outlined below to enable it.
+However, if it is already enabled/selected, you can skip to configuring it.

 1. Open Core and head over to the **Modules** section.
 2. Select **ValliStart** from the list and proceed to the **Modules** tab.